kungming2/translator-BOT-reborn/docs/commands.md

 Moderators can use the above commands as well as the following:

-* `!verify` sets the flair for a user who submitted a verification request.
 * `!nuke` bans a user permanently and removes all their posts and comments.
 This is generally only used for extremely serious trolls.
+* `!set` is functionally identical to `!identify` but can also be used to set a language translation post (ajo) to an internal post (diskuton.)
+* `!verify` sets the flair for a user who submitted a verification request.